How to Write an Introduction Email That Wins You an In

 introduction-email-double-opt-in

-With all the boxes checked, she made it super easy for Mark to go ahead and forward her request along to Chad — less than 20 minutes later.
+With all the boxes checked, she made it super easy for Mark to forward her request to Chad—less than 20 minutes later.

 introduction-email-double-opt-in-2

-mailTired of re-writing emails?Save your intro request as a customizable template that lives in your Gmail or Outlook inbox
+mailTired of re-writing emails?Save your intro requests as customizable templates that live in your Gmail or Outlook inbox

 Fred Wilson popularized this networking approach as a helpful reminder to be respectful of people’s time.
 The idea is to ask permission from both parties before green-lighting unsolicited introductions, giving either person a chance to decline if they so choose.